helclp/recipe-repo/README.md

 | 412 broccoli casserole               | 306168 |         6 | since there are already 411 recipes for broccoli casserole posted to "zaar" ,i decided to call this one  #412 broccoli casserole.i don't think there are any like this one in the database. i based this one on the famous "green bean casserole" from campbell's soup. but i think mine is better since i don't like cream of mushroom soup.submitted to "zaar" on may 28th,2008 |        5 |            5 | True                 | False                 | True              |
 | 412 broccoli casserole               | 306168 |         6 | since there are already 411 recipes for broccoli casserole posted to "zaar" ,i decided to call this one  #412 broccoli casserole.i don't think there are any like this one in the database. i based this one on the famous "green bean casserole" from campbell's soup. but i think mine is better since i don't like cream of mushroom soup.submitted to "zaar" on may 28th,2008 |        5 |            5 | True                 | False                 | True              |

-# below this line should be a histogram *this is a test*
+# below this line should be a histogram showing the univariate analysis
 <iframe src="Assets/Univariate_graph.html" width=800 height=600 frameBorder=0></iframe>

+# below this line shoudl be a scatter plot showing the bivariate analysis
+<iframe src="Assets/Bivariate_graph.html" width=800 height=600 frameBorder=0></iframe>